-Whatever your reasons, there’s no doubt that home improvements can increase the value of your property.
+Whatever your reasons, there’s no doubt that home improvements investment offer can increase the value of your property.
 In this article, you’ll find eight signs that indicate it’s the right time to upgrade your home:

 #1 Your Home Has Signs of Age

 Over time, your home will show clear signs of age, and eventually, you’ll have to remodel it to counteract the deterioration.
 Structural issues shouldn’t be ignored, as they can only get worse and cause problems down the road.
 For instance, if your single-family home has rotting floorboards, neglecting it could cause mold, and in turn, it could trigger respiratory issues.
 Besides, it would be better to address structural issues while they aren’t that serious.